Decentralized-Pictures/T4L3NT/docs/009/cli-commands.rst

 **********************

-This document is a prettier output of the documentation produced by the command ``man`` of the different Tezos binaries.
+This document is a prettier output of the documentation produced by the command ``man`` of the different T4L3NT binaries.
 You can obtain similar pages using the following shell commands.

 ::